-Activities and projects funded through the UWP competitive program must address at least one of these federal planning factors.
+Activities and projects funded through the UWP competitive program must address at least one of these federal planning factors defined in 23 U.S.C. §134(h)(1).
 Projects addressing multiple factors will receive the points indicated, up to a maximum of 6 points.